 Intangible assets with a finite life are reviewed for impairment when events or changes in circumstances indicate that the carrying amount may not be recoverable.
-Intangible assets that have an indefinite useful life, including goodwill, are not subject to amortisation and are tested annually for impairment irrespective of whether there are asset of the assets of assets are grouped at the lowest levels for which there are separately identifiable cash generating units.
+Intangible assets that have an indefinite useful life, including goodwill, are not subject to amortisation and are tested annually for impairment irrespective of whether there are any indicators of impairment.
+An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
+The recoverable amount is the higher of an asset's fair value less costs of disposal and value in use.
+For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash generating units.